ciarandevelops/onboarding-geo-draft/README.md

 ## Let's Get Started!

-Are you ready to dive into the world of geospatial data science?
 We're here to support your learning journey every step of the way.
 Feel free to reach out to our team members if you have questions or need assistance.

 Let's embark on this exciting adventure!